JeffersonLab/DEMPgen/README.md

 This project uses [JsonCpp](https://github.com/open-source-parsers/jsoncpp "JsonCpp Github") to read in configuration options.
 The amalgamated sources for JsonCpp are redistributed with this project in compliance with the MIT license.

+## Processing Scripts and json examples

+- There are several shell scripts in the main directory that can be used to run the generator and produce some output, information on these scripts is provided below
+- To remove clutter from the main directory, example .json scripts were moved to a new folder
+  - json_examples

-### Process_EIC.csh - SJDK 09/02/22
+### Process_EIC.csh

 !!!
+NOTICE !!!
-NOTICE !!! - This script copies Config_EIC.json and formats a new file based upon this, DO NOT MODIFY Config_EIC.json if you want to use this script! - !!!
+This script copies Config_EIC.json and formats a new file based upon this, DO NOT MODIFY Config_EIC.json if you want to use this script!
+!!!
 NOTICE !!!

 - To facilitate the submission of batch jobs, I created a csh script to automatically construct .json config files and run them.
 This script can also be utilised to run the generator manually, without the need to go and edit a json file.
 - The script requires 8 arguments (which is a lot, I know), but in the K+ case, it expects 9.
 They are as follows -